 Historians have taken three approaches to investigations of how fixed capital formation was financed.
 The most common approach is to ignore the financing of capital in the studies of individual businesses.
-Michael Collins and Mae Baker report that of 137 surveys by business historians, over 80 per cent did not comment on how the businesses satisfied their financing needs.28 The second approach is based on the study of either individual firms or industries, and generally led to a common conclusion.
-This was that 'long term financing was essentially privately generated' and that financing provided by banks was essentially for short term working capital.29
+Michael Collins and Mae Baker report that of 137 surveys by business historians, over 80 per cent did not comment on how the businesses satisfied their financing needs.
+The second approach is based on the study of either individual firms or industries, and generally led to a common conclusion.
+This was that 'long term financing was essentially privately generated' and that financing provided by banks was essentially for short term working capital.

 The third approach is to study the loan records of individual banks in order to test the purpose of banks' lending.
 In a study of four banks, Peter Cottrell reached a very similar conclusion, based on the late 1870s balance sheets of two banks.
 More generally, Cottrell concludes that: 'English joint stock banks ... were not accustomed to lend long on a regular basis to industrial clients, but they did provide overdrafts' on an extended basis.
 Collins and Baker undertook a wider study of over 3,000 loans between 1880 and 1914.
-They produce some very good statistics on the purposes for which banks made loans; the reasons they might reject applications; and the types of security they sought against a failure to repay loans.30 This evidence allows the PWLB's decision making on loans in chapters 2 and 3 to be compared with that of banks.
-In a similar way, the role of insurance companies in lending to poor law unions in chapter 4 allows comparisons to be made with the PWLB working practices.
+They produce some very good statistics on the purposes for which banks made loans; the reasons they might reject applications; and the types of security they sought against a failure to repay

-27 Mitchell and Deane p.
+&lt;sup>27 Mitchell and Deane p.
 453.

-28 Michael Collins and Mae Baker, (Commercial Banks and Industrial Finance in England and Wales) Oxford, Oxford University Press, 2003) p.
-20. 29 Collins and Baker, Commercial Banks, p.
+&lt;sup>28 Michael Collins and Mae Baker, (Commercial Banks and Industrial Finance in England and Wales) Oxford, Oxford University Press, 2003) p.
+20.

+&lt;sup>29 Collins and Baker, Commercial Banks, p.
 21.